 In my thriller novel Siegebreakers (Roseway 2019) a group of heroes battles to break the siege of Gaza.

-My book Haiti's New Dictatorship: The Coup, the Earthquake, and the UN Occupation, will be coming out around October 20, 2012 from Pluto Press.
+My book Haiti's New Dictatorship: The Coup, the Earthquake, and the UN Occupation, was out October 20, 2012 from Pluto Press.

-A chapter on Incompatible Objectives: Development and Counterinsurgency in Canada's Afghanistan Strategy, will be part of the collection Empire's Ally, edited by Jerome Klassen and Greg Albo, in January 2013.
+A chapter on Incompatible Objectives: Development and Counterinsurgency in Canada's Afghanistan Strategy, was part of the collection Empire's Ally, edited by Jerome Klassen and Greg Albo, in January 2013.